bytecodealliance/wasm-micro-runtime/README.md

 - RISCV64, RISCV32 (RISC-V LP64 and RISC-V LP64D are tested)
 - XTENSA, MIPS, ARC

-Following platforms are supported, click links below for how to build iwasm on that platform.
+Following platforms are supported, click each link below for how to build iwasm on that platform.
 Refer to [WAMR porting guide](./doc/port_wamr.md) for how to port WAMR to a new platform.

 - [Linux](./doc/build_wamr.md#linux),  [Linux SGX (Intel Software Guard Extension)](./doc/linux_sgx.md),  [MacOS](./doc/build_wamr.md#macos),  [Android](./doc/build_wamr.md#android), [Windows](./doc/build_wamr.md#windows)
 - [Zephyr](./doc/build_wamr.md#zephyr),  [AliOS-Things](./doc/build_wamr.md#alios-things),  [VxWorks](./doc/build_wamr.md#vxworks), [NuttX](./doc/build_wamr.md#nuttx), [RT-Thread](./doc/build_wamr.md#RT-Thread), [ESP-IDF](./doc/build_wamr.md#esp-idf)

 ### Build iwasm VM core (mini product)

 WAMR supports building the iwasm VM core only (no app framework) to the mini product.
-The WAMR mini product takes the WASM application file name or AoT file name as input and then executes it.
+The WAMR mini product takes the WASM application file name or AOT file name as input and then executes it.
 For the detailed procedure, please see **[build WAMR VM core](./doc/build_wamr.md)** and **[build and run WASM application](./doc/build_wasm_app.md)**.
 Also we can click the link of each platform above to see how to build iwasm on it.

-### Build wamrc AoT compiler
+### Build wamrc AOT compiler

-Both wasm binary file and AoT file are supported by iwasm.
-The wamrc AoT compiler is to compile wasm binary file to AoT file which can also be run by iwasm.
+Both wasm binary file and AOT file are supported by iwasm.
+The wamrc AOT compiler is to compile wasm binary file to AOT file which can also be run by iwasm.
 Execute following commands to build **wamrc** compiler for Linux:

 ```shell
 cd wamr-compiler